skip to Main Content

 We can’t stress this enough: pancreatitis is a serious and painful health condition.
 Things can turn dangerous very quickly.
 In this instance, home treatment is not the way to go.

-In severe cases, some dogs may need to be hospitalized in order to get better.
+In moderate to severe cases, dogs may need to be hospitalized to get better.
 Veterinary professionals are your first line of defense when it comes to your dog’s pancreatitis.

-Previously, a pancreatitis attack was primarily treated by providing IV fluids, medication to control vomiting, pain management, and monitoring the pet.
-However, a new medication from CEVA Animal Health is approved by the FDA to treat pancreatitis in dogs.
+Pancreatitis is primarily treated by providing IV fluids, medication to control vomiting, pain management, and monitoring of the pet.
+Recently, a new medication from CEVA Animal Health has been approved by the FDA to treat pancreatitis in dogs.

-It works by reducing the inflammation associated with an acute attack.
-If your dog has an attack, be sure to ask your vet about Panoquell-CA1 (fuzapladib sodium).
+It works by reducing the inflammation associated with pancreatitis.
+If your dog has a flare, be sure to ask your vet about Panoquell-CA1 (fuzapladib sodium).

 2. Snuggle with your best fur friend (if they allow it).